Want to get a treadmill at home but aren’t sure what the best places to put one are? Here’s what you want to know.

 Either you’ll have to compromise somewhere or look at alternatives for a treadmill that are smaller.
 Treadmills are great but there are quite a few other machines that help you get into shape.
 Take a look at elliptical trainers (usually not much smaller), rowing machines (long but narrow and can fold against the wall), or exercise bikes (smallest cardio machine).

 An exercise bike is often a good alternative if there’s not enough space for a treadmill.
 Exercise bikes, especially spin bikes, are quite compact and are very easy to move around.
-Sure, cycling is very different than walking but both are effective as cardio exercise and can be done at low or high intensity.
+Sure, cycling is very different than walking but both are effective as cardio exercises and can be done at low or high intensity.